 writer, editor, content strategist, bar owner, interviewer, former aspiring cowboy

 Thanks for stopping by, friends!
 I live with my wife and two kids in Oakland, California, a half-block from North Light, a small business I co-own that’s a hybrid of a bar, café, bookstore, and record shop.
 We opened in early 2019, then the coronavirus shut us down a year later.
 I wrote an article for The California Sunday Magazine about what it takes to keep a small business alive during a pandemic.

-My latest book is How Money Became Dangerous, co-written with Chris Varelas.
+My latest book is How Money Became Dangerous (Ecco, 2019), co-written with Chris Varelas.
 The book tells a handful of entertaining true stories from the financial services industry—spanning from the mid ’80s up to the present day—exploring key moments that changed Wall Street and the world of money from simple and functional to complicated and contentious.
 I’m working on a new book about dictators, cryptocurrency, and one man’s perilous mission to transform his country’s broken economy and lift his people out of mass poverty.

 Radio Silence is a Pushcart Prize–winning magazine of literature and rock & roll that I founded and for which I serve as editor in chief.
 Our contributors have included Bruce Springsteen, Carrie Brownstein, Lucinda Williams, Stephin Merritt, Greil Marcus, Sam Lipsyte, Robert Pinsky, Rick Moody, David Remnick, Thao Nguyen, Paul Muldoon, Kim Addonizio, Daniel Handler, and many others.
 We’re not publishing at the moment, but we have copies of our three big print issues for sale (send me an email if you want one; link below), and we still host a monthly event in partnership with Lemony Snicket called the Silent Reading Party, which raises money for public school libraries.